cube-planning/slate/source/index.html.md

 }
 ```

-This endpoint fetches default values to use in various cases for the user in the context
-of a spreadsheet (i.e. inside of Cube add-ons).
+This endpoint returns reasonable defaults when the user hasn't specified dimensions to use for rows, columns, filters inside of a Cube add-on.
+These defaults are based on commonly used dimensions for a given top level dimension (i.e. "Actuals" for "Scenario").

 ### Response Format